King County Automated Fingerprint Identification System levy passing in first-day returns

 That’s a decrease from the 2018 rate of 4.15 cents, which was less than the initial 2013 rate of 5.92 cents.
 The decrease is due to higher property values.

-Voters can see an estimate of how much the AFIS levy will cost them now compared to the previous six-year period using the King County Accessor’s online Tax Transparency Tool.
+Voters can see an estimate of how much the AFIS levy will cost them now compared to the previous six-year period using the King County Assessor’s online Tax Transparency Tool.

 The AFIS program has 115 people on staff who go to crime scenes, process evidence, testify in court, maintain the network and interface and take prints at regional jails, according to the AFIS program manager, Carol Gillespie.